 Operation strategy of all systems regarding fast charging;

-SOC monitor and the algorithm for estimating the on-board SOC;
+On-board battery data availability (voltage, current, SOC, battery [preconditioning flag], etc.);

-On-board battery data availability (voltage, current, SOC, battery [preconditioning flag], etc.).
+Any other characteristics having a non-negligible influence on fast charging.

 At the request of the manufacturer, with the approval of the responsible authority and with appropriate technical justification, the manufacturer may deviate from the above criteria for families.